 We try and keep our rents affordable for current and future tenants and our rents are lower than the Drumchapel and National averages.
+We will try to ensure that future rent increases do not exceed CPI.

-Management of rent arrears is an area where improvement is required and we have developed an arrears management strategy to improve performance in this area.
+Management of rent arrears is an area where we have seen improvement and our performance is now very close to the national average.
+We have developed an arrears management strategy to improve performance in this area.
 The emphasis is on early intervention and support and tenants will be contacted immediately if they accrue rent arrears.
 Contact will be by letter, phone, text and house visit and email.
 We will actively target tenants who have:

 Arrears of more than 1 month.
 Tenants who fail to maintain repayment arrangements.
 Tenants who do not pay their rent on time when it is due.

-Gross rent arrears increased during the year but our performance of 5.38% was still above the national average of 5.2%.
-Effective Arrears Management is our top priority this year and we have set a target to reduce rent arrears to 4.0% by 31st March, 2019.
+Gross rent arrears decreased during the year and our performance of 4.2% was slightly above the national average of 4.1%.
+Effective Arrears Management is our top priority this year and we have set a target to reduce rent arrears to 4.0% by 31st March, 2020.